SAFETAG/SAFETAG/en/exercises/interviews/variant_interview_management.md

 **Go Specific**

-"Dig deeper on the challenge at hand & prompt with ‘what if’ scenarios." [^HCD_toolkit]
+"Dig deeper on the challenge at hand & prompt with ‘what if’ scenarios."

   * Is the manager aware that a test is about to be performed?